Praqma/GodotDevOps/docs/game-dev-dip-into-devops.md

+# The novice game developers’ guide to DevOps

-# A game dev dip into DevOps
+> The learnings of two game development students’ dip into the DevOps world

-> A novice guide to being a little smarter about indie game development

-We helped two game dev students explore the world of contemporary software development and DevOps.
+We helped two game development students explore the world of contemporary software development and DevOps.
-This allowed them to simultaneously develop both a comfortable workflow and a _sweet_ ninja platforming game.
+This allowed them to simultaneously develop both:

-These are their learnings and the advice they’d like to pass on.
+1. a comfortable workflow
+2. a sweet ninja platforming game

+In this blog post they share what they’ve learned.
+And now, over to the students...

 ## Introduction

 Hi there!

-We're two game development students who had the opportunity to collaborate with [Eficode](https://www.eficode.com) over summer.
+We're two game development students who had the opportunity to collaborate with Eficode over the summer of 2021.

 While game development is notoriously special, we can still learn from contemporary development practices used outside of it.
 We set out to develop a humble game while learning and applying as many modern development techniques and practices as we could.
 With the help of some Eficodeans, we dove headfirst into Test Driven Development (TDD), project planning, automated pipelines and more.

-This post serves as a summary of our learnings.
+This post is a summary of what we learned.
 We hope it can be of use to other aspiring game developers and show a different aspect of the development process outside of scripting, modeling and level design.
-While we used [Godot](https://godotengine.org/) for our engine, our learnings apply to other engines as well.
+While we used Godot for our engine, our learnings apply to other engines as well.

 You'll find everything in our [GodotDevOps GitHub repository](https://github.com/Praqma/GodotDevOps).

 The game is also hosted on our [NeoMori itch.io page](https://eficode.itch.io/neomori).

-## Table of contents

-[Something to introduce the TOC]
-[Something about using this as _inspiration_ and not blindly following everything. (recap in summary)]
+## What we will cover

+We covered many topics during the project.
+In this post we’ll be as concise as possible, but feel free to skim ahead to the parts you’re interested in.

+Here’s a quick overview of everything we’ll be covering:

 - [Is it worth it?](#worth)
 - [Getting started](#getting-started)